You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 So, What Really Happens to Your Muscles When You Work Out?

-That is the cycle:
+This is the cycle:

 stress, repair, adaptation, repeat.